LaneGarner/shedr/README.md

   <!-- * add photo -->
 * form component
   * if timer not set to 0 and timer and form inputs/state are not equal => prompt which time would you like to use?
+  * or add to confirm page what you'll be logging
   <!-- * set start time on timer start -->
   <!-- * fix date for db -->
   <!-- * stop and pause timer then set time before submit -->